stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

   bar : Nat
   bar = 2 * foo
 ```

-In the example above, I used a `failing` block to demonstrate
-that `bar` will fail to elaborate.

 To make a function visible, annotate it with the `export`
 keyword: